OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 Known issues / Roadmap
 ======================

-1. Dependency to point_of_sale is required because barcode field, defined in 'base' module (in the res.partner model), is defined in a 'point_of_sale' view.
-Furthermore, barcode nomenclature menu is available on Point Of Sale submenu.

-It's a relative problem, because product barcodes generation will occures mostly in a Point of Sale context.

-You could comment 'point_of_sale' dependencies if you want to use this module without point of sale installed.

-2. On barcode.rule model, constraint and domain system could be set between 'type' and 'generate_model' fields.
+1. On barcode.rule model, constraint and domain system could be set between 'type' and 'generate_model' fields.

 Bug Tracker
 ===========

 Bugs are tracked on `GitHub Issues
-<https://github.com/OCA/pos/issues>`_.
-In case of trouble, please
+<https://github.com/OCA/stock-logistics-barcode/issues>`_.
+In case of trouble,
-check there if your issue has already been reported.
+please check there if your issue has already been reported.
 If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.

 Credits
 =======